-Trachtenberg is an assistant professor in the Writing Program.
+Trachtenberg is an associate professor in the Writing Program.
 Previously, he taught creative nonfiction and fiction at the University of North Carolina at Wilmington, St. Mary’s College of California, the University of Iowa’s Summer Writing Festival, The New School, and the MFA program at the City College of New York; he has also taught in Bard College’s Language & Thinking Program.
 He is currently teaching a graduate seminar in research techniques and looks forward to teaching courses in the sentence, the lyric essay and what he calls “lyric journalism,” work that combines hard research and reporting with a fluid, associative narrative.
 He believes that one of his tasks as a teacher is “to help students recognize the difference between true stories and false or meretricious ones, whether they come in the guise of fiction or nonfiction, and are purveyed by advertisers or politicians, TV news personalities or Internet bloviators, popular entertainers or the priests of high literature.
 Judging by the current state of affairs, today’s emerging writers will be bombarded with false stories all their lives.
-The ability to recognize a truthful one—and even more, tell one—may be of inestimable value.
+The ability to recognize a truthful one—and even more, tell one—may be of real and lasting value.

 Trachtenberg's most recent book is a nonfiction narrative that explores what loving an animal—specifically his cats—may reveal about love between men and women.
 He's now working on a novel about the catastrophic late-life bankruptcy of Ulysses S. Grant and a book of essays about singers.

 Read (and listen to) Peter Trachtenberg's essay on cover songs in The Kenyon Review (2013)